JafarSadik/trello-done-checkbox/README.md

 ![Trello done checkbox](https://github.com/JafarSadik/trello-done-checkbox/raw/master/trello-done-checkbox.jpg)

-\* Requires that you have Greasemonkey or Tampermonkey installed.
+\* Requires that you have Greasemonkey or Tampermonkey installed in your browser.
 Plugin will intercept raw script and present you with a dialog to install it.